-bit, grab or push a student.
+DON'T hit, grab or push a student.
 If a situation occurs where a pupil is likely to cause harm to either him/herself or to others then you may have to place yourself in a physically preventative position, but do not restrain the pupil unless it is reasonable, proportionate, necessary and you are qualified to do so.